-The San Diego Center for AIDS Research (CFAR) International Core accepts Pilot grant applications from investigators who meet the criteria below.
+The San Diego Center for AIDS Research (SD CFAR) International Core accepts Pilot grant applications from investigators who meet the criteria below.
 If you have any questions about these criteria, please contact us.

 International Pilot grant applications will be considered only for projects that meet criteria for either High or Medium Priority topics, as established by NIH in NOT-OD-15-137.
 Applications that are in Low Priority topics of interest will not be considered for CFAR funding.